sanko/infix/README.md

 | Solaris (11.4) | x86-64 | GCC | ✅ |
 | OmniOS (stable)| x86-64 | GCC | ✅ |

+In addition to the CI platforms tested here on Github, I can verify infix builds and passes unit tests on Android/Termux.

 </details>

 ## Building and Integrating